-Dr. Jeffrey Long is a radiation oncologist at Mary Bird Perkins TGMC Cancer Center.
+Dr. Jeffrey Long is a radiation oncologist at Mary Bird Perkins Cancer Center in Houma, a partnership with Terrebonne General Health System.
 He attended medical school and completed his residency in radiation oncology at the University of Iowa College of Medicine in Iowa City, Iowa.
 He has a subspecialty in therapeutic radiology.
 Dr. Long moved here from Gallup, New Mexico where he practiced radiation oncology and also worked extensively, both professionally and in public services.
-He has an eight page professional curriculum vitae with multiple professional publications, presentations, and research.
+He has an eight-page professional curriculum vitae with multiple professional publications, presentations, and research.

 Dr. Long currently serves on the Houma Lung Multidisciplinary Care Team (MDC) at Mary Bird Perkins TGMC Cancer Center and is a credentialed Gamma Knife Icon (GKI) physician.